Welcome to Ariana Sciences!

+We operate specialized laboratories in Florida, North Carolina and Tennessee, focusing on cancer diagnostics and infectious disease testing.
 Our physician and hospital clients send pathology to us because of our expertise, high level of diagnostic quality, rapid turnaround times, and professional and careful handling of patient specimens.
+We treat your specimen as if it came from a family member, and strive to be as helpful as possible with any concerns on billing.

 What is a Pathologist?